 Dr. Cody Johnson was born and raised in Denison, Texas.
 He is an honors graduate of Texas Tech University in Lubbock, Texas where he received a B.A. degree in Spanish.
 Upon graduation, he stayed in Lubbock to earn a dual Masters degree in Physical Therapy and Athletic Training.
 He then furthered his education and received his Doctorate of Physical Therapy (DPT) from Temple University in Philadelphia, PA.

 Dr. Johnson has received special training in advanced manual therapy, emphasizing comprehensive biomechanical evaluations, evidence-based therapeutic exercise, and progressive aquatic therapy.
 He has been certified in Active Release Techniques (ART) and is currently certified in Trigger Point Dry Needling.
-He holds a certification in Dance Rehabilitation, and is a specialist in Dance Injury Rehabilitation.
+He holds a certification in Dance Rehabilitation, and is a Dance Medicine Specialist.
 He has completed a series of Dance Medicine Practicums given by Marika Molnar at Westside Dance Physical Therapy in NYC.

 Dr. Johnson has a special interest in treating shoulder disorders of the overhead throwing athlete.
 He emphasizes the importance of injury prevention through correcting movement imbalances, posture, alignment, education, and body mechanics.
 Working with all age groups from children to seniors, his passion is to facilitate full return to function independently in everyday life for his patients during work, recreation, or competitive athletics.